Labib-Rafid/Numerical-Analysis-Lab-HW/NMAL-01/README.md

 ---

-###  What could be the better approach to choose the range in the Bisection Method?
+###  Traditional Approach of Range Selection in the Bisection Method?

 In the bisection method, the accuracy and efficiency of root-finding depend significantly on the initial interval \([a, b]\), where the function \(f(x)\) must be continuous and satisfy the condition: